18th Edition Amendment 2: Key Changes Explained

 Energy Efficiency (Appendix 17)

-Appendix 17, originally introduced in Amendment 1, has been further expanded.
+Appendix 17, originally introduced in the 2018 edition, has been further developed.
+(Under Amendment 4 it has since been replaced by Chapter 81.)
 It provides guidance on how electrical installation design can contribute to energy efficiency — including power factor correction, efficient lighting design, and the consideration of energy storage as part of the installation design process.
 While not mandatory in the traditional sense, Appendix 17 reflects the growing importance of sustainability in electrical installation design.

 What Amendment 2 Means for Practising Electricians